lrbmike/APIKeyRotator/README.md

 [English](README.md) | [中文简体](README_CN.md)

-An enterprise-grade API key management and rotation service, providing intelligent key pool management, automatic failover, and load balancing capabilities.
+A lightweight API key management and rotation service designed to provide a simple and efficient solution.
+It helps developers easily manage API keys through intelligent key pool management, automatic failover, and load balancing.
+The project also offers enterprise-level deployment options to suit different use cases.

 ## ✨ Key Features